sunpy/sunpy.org/README.md

 The short description will appear as a preview of your post on the blog page.
 See the [nbsphinx docs](http://nbsphinx.readthedocs.io/raw-cells.html) for information on making raw notebook cells compatible with Sphinx and RST.

 Additionally, Sphinx will automatically add a link to the interactive version of your notebook, hosted on [Binder](https://mybinder.org/), to the top of your post.
-If your notebook requires any other dependencies basides SunPy (or its dependencies) to run, they will need to be added to `binder/requirements.txt`.
+If your notebook requires any other dependencies besides SunPy (or its dependencies), they will need to be added to `binder/requirements.txt`.

 ### Metadata